GMOD/jbrowse/docs/site/jbrowse_desktop.md

 install jbrowse\` which will download and place jbrowse in your Application directory

+Also note: On Linux, you will need libgconf

+    sudo apt install libgconf-2-4

+See this thread for details https://github.com/electron/electron/issues/1518

 ## Overview of JBrowse Desktop

 When you run JBrowse Desktop you will see a sort of "welcome screen"